 How Algae Forms in a Pool

-Most of the time, algae blooms because of inadequate sanitation, either in the form of poor filtration or improper chemical levels.
-It can also form because there is poor circulation in some areas of your pool.
-Under rails, in corners, and in other sheltered locations where treated water may not circulate properly are prime locations for algae growth.
+Most of the time, algae blooms because of inadequate sanitation due to poor filtration or improper chemical levels.
+It can also form because some areas of your swimming pool are not circulating enough.
+Prime real estate for algae growth includes under rails, in corners, and other sheltered locations where treated water may not circulate properly.

 Types of Algae and How They Differ

 There are over 21,000 types of algae that you can find in swimming pools.
 They are generally grouped into a few different categories.
 Green, black, and yellow algae are similar but have slight differences in treatment.
 There is also a pink slime that is often mistaken for algae, but it is actually a bacterial film.
 More on that one in a bit.

 Green algae is the most common type of algae and the easiest to treat.
 It may form on the sides of the pool, or it may be free-floating (see the example below for what it looks like).
 Green pools occur when enough free-floating algae blooms are present in the water.
 A lack of proper sanitation often causes it, but a chlorine chemical shock can remove it.
 For green algae, I generally recommend using double the average quantity for the chemical shock.
 However, if your pool is a darker shade of green, you may need to use more shock than if it is a lighter shade.
 Here is a breakdown of how much shock to use depending on the shade of your green pool.

 This is the easiest to clear up, and the newest green algae bloom.
 Use two times your standard shock amount to kill this algae infestation and monitor your chemical levels, and keep an eye out for new algae growth.

 This is when the algae has significantly grown and taken over your pool; the shade will be a much darker green and will require three times the standard shock amount to treat.